Cosmic-Ide/Cosmic-IDE/docs/development-guide.md

 For a standard application build, install:

 - a JDK 17 Gradle runtime;
-- Android SDK components matching the repository's compile SDK (currently API 37 with the configured minor SDK level);
+- Android SDK components matching the repository's compile SDK (currently API 37.1);
 - the Android build tools accepted by AGP;
 - Git and a network connection for Gradle dependencies.